Pentax (lens): FA lenses

+FA Limited lenses

+The FA Limited lenses use generally all-metal construction.

+FA* lenses

+Pentax used FA* to designate professional grade lenses.

 FA-J lenses

 The FA-J series consisted of three lower-priced zoom lenses, that were largely identical to the FA series of lenses, but like later DA series lenses lacked the aperture ring.
 As a result, they are not fully compatible with some older manual film cameras, as there was no method of setting the aperture other than through the camera body.

 D FA lenses

-These lenses are coated with glazes that make the lenses more suitable for digital cameras.
+These lenses use coatings that are more suitable for digital cameras.
 However, they also support older 35mm camera formats, as they provide full frame coverage.
 The series originally consisted only of two macro lenses – a 50mm and a 100mm – which both featured an aperture ring.
 In 2009 the 100mm was replaced by a weather resistant (WR) version without an aperture ring, that was co-developed with Tokina.
 The series was revived in February 2015 when the D FA* 70-200mm f2.8 and D FA 150-450mm f4.5-5.6 telephoto zoom lenses were announced along with first pictures of a (then unnamed) K-1 mock-up.